AthleticNet/comment-test-coverage/README.md

 # Comment Test Coverage

-A GitHub action to comment on a PR on GitHub with a simple test coverage summary from Karma.
+A GitHub action to comment on a PR on GitHub with a simple test coverage summary.

 ## Usage with Karma + Angular
 1. Add `"codeCoverage": true,` under test > options in angular.json